-The heavy photon, also known as A' or dark photon, is a conjectured massive gauge boson associated with a new U(1) hidden symmetry, and the possible force carrier between dark matter particles.
+The heavy photon, also known as A' or dark photon, is a conjectured massive gauge boson associated with a new U(1) hidden symmetry, and a possible force carrier between dark matter particles.
 Such a heavy photon has been envisioned by several theories beyond the Standard Model and is also a good candidate to explain some existing astrophysical anomalies.
 The A' would interact with particles of the hidden sector and kinetically mix with the ordinary photon [1].
-This kinetic mixing induces its weak coupling to electrons allowing heavy photons to be radiated in electron scattering and subsequently decay into electron-positron pairs.
-If the coupling is large enough, they should be observable above the QED background, in the e^+e^- invariant mass spectrum, while if it is small, heavy photons would travel detectable distances before decaying.
+This kinetic mixing generates its weak coupling to electrons allowing heavy photons to be radiated in electron scattering and subsequently decay into electron-positron pairs.
+If the coupling is large enough, the decay products should be observable above the QED background in the $e^+e^-$ invariant mass spectrum, while if the coupling is small, heavy photons would travel detectable distances before decaying.
 The HPS experiment is designed to exploit both signatures.
-Benefitting from the full duty cycle of the electron beam available at Jefferson Lab, several data-taking runs have started and are planned with beam energies between 1 GeV and 6.6 GeV.
-The electron beam, of intensity between 50 nA and 400 nA, impinges on 0.15% -0.25% radiation length tungsten foils.
+Benefitting from the full duty cycle of the electron beam available at Jefferson Lab, several data-taking runs have been taken and more are planned with beam energies between 1 GeV and 6.6 GeV.
+The electron beam, of intensity between 50 nA and 400 nA, impinges on 0.15% - 0.25% radiation length tungsten foils.
 A silicon microstrip vertex tracker (SVT) begins 10 cm downstream of the target within the gap of a dipole magnet for the determination of the leptons' momenta and angles, while the electromagnetic calorimeter (ECal) is located 139 cm from the target, outside that magnet, and serves primarily as a fast trigger.
-Both SVT and ECal are placed as close as possible to the horizontal plane containing the beam, thus allowing the detection of lepton pairs with very small opening angles and a sensitivity to heavy photons in the mass range from 20 MeV/c^2 to 1 GeV/c^2 .
+Both SVT and ECal are placed as close as possible to the horizontal plane containing the beam, thus allowing the detection of lepton pairs with very small opening angles and providing sensitivity to heavy photons in the mass range from 20 MeV/ $c^2$ to 1 GeV/ $c^2$ .
 The experiment is installed in Hall-B at Jefferson Lab, positioned at the downstream end of the hall in the configuration illustrated in Fig. 1.

-Figure 1: Schematic layout of the HPS experiment: the beam coming from the left is deviated toward the target placed at the entrance of the second analyzing dipole magnet.
-The SVT is within the gap of this dipole, and ECal right after.
-The last magnet steers the beam back into the intial direction towards the beam dump.
+Figure 1: Schematic layout of the HPS experiment: the beam coming from the left is deflected toward the target placed at the entrance of the second analyzing dipole magnet.
+The SVT is located inside the gap of this dipole, and the ECal right after.
+The last magnet steers the beam back into the initial direction towards the beam dump.

 A test run was performed in May 2012 with a partial detector setup, as described in Ref.
 [2].
-We detail here the design and performance of the final calorimeter during the engineering 2015-2016 runs.
+We detail here the design and performance of the final calorimeter configuration used during the 2015-2016 engineering runs.
 The paper is organized as follows.
 We first present the calorimeter design and layout, with special emphasis on the modifications made after the test run.
-The subsequent Section deals with Monte Carlo simulations of the detector response.
+The next Section deals with Monte Carlo simulations of the detector response.
 The ECal performance, obtained after time and energy calibrations, is discussed in Section 4.
 Section 5 is devoted to the trigger performance.
-Section 6 addresses some aspects of SVT track and ECal cluster matching and followed by a summary of the main achievements.
+Section 6 addresses some aspects of SVT track and ECal cluster matching and is followed by a summary of calorimeter's impact on the experiment.